 As the term suggests, withdrawal from alcohol addiction is the process of cutting back on or limiting a person’s alcohol intake.
 Generally, alcohol leads to a decrease in the brain’s activity.
 Extensive and regular alcohol consumption can create a new balance between inhibitory and activating nerve pathways.
 Any sudden interruption in chronic alcohol intake can cause overactivity, which results in typical alcohol withdrawal symptoms.

 How To Know If You’re Experiencing Alcohol Withdrawal

 Here are some of the symptoms you can expect during alcohol withdrawal:

-- Mild Withdrawal Symptoms: Feelings of anxiety, agitation, restlessness often set in within 6-to-36 hours after the last drink.
+- Mild Withdrawal Symptoms: Feelings of anxiety, agitation, and restlessness often set in within 6 to 36 hours after the last drink.
 Usually, accompanying these feelings are hypertension, vomiting, nausea, loss of appetite, headache, rapid heartbeat, increased sweating, shakiness, and of course, intense cravings for alcohol.

-- Withdrawal Delirium: Within 48- to 96-hours after your last drink, withdrawal delirium (otherwise known as delirium tremens) may set in. you should treat this as a medical emergency and seek professional help immediately.
-This stage is characterized by disturbance of cognition and attention and a fluctuating course of the disease.
+- Withdrawal Delirium: Within 48 to 96 hours after your last drink, withdrawal delirium (otherwise known as delirium tremens) may set in.
+You should treat this as a medical emergency and seek professional help immediately.
+This stage is characterized by a disturbance of cognition and attention and a fluctuating course of the disease.
 You can also experience the mild symptoms already mentioned at this stage too.